webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 ## Dev Configurations

 Congratulations!
 You've now created the base of a `webpack-scaffold`!
 Let's now add some more stuff to our future configuration file!
 We are going to follow good convention, and extract our configuration into another file, named `dev-config.js`.
-As this is just regular JavaScript, we can make the module a function, and supply our `entry` as a parameter for us to build up a configuration file from.
+As this is regular JavaScript, we can make the module a function, and supply our `entry` as a parameter for us to build up a configuration file from.

 __dev-config.js__